 Triskelion Arts presents, in association with Vangeline Theater and The New York Butoh Institute

-a Butoh solo with Butoh Master Tetsuro Fukuhara
+an evening of Butoh solos with Butoh Master Tetsuro Fukuhara and Vangeline

 Friday November 17 at 8pm